Learning accurate and interpretable tree-based models: Experiments

-We also examine the explainability-accuracy trade-off as given by our regularized objective with complexity coefficient $\eta$.
+\paragraph{Explainability-accuracy frontier.} We examine the explainability-accuracy trade-off as given by our regularized objective with complexity coefficient $\eta$.
 In Figure \ref{fig:exp}, we plot the explainability-accuracy frontier as the pruning parameter $\tilde{\alpha}$ is varied.
 Here we fix the splitting criterion as the Gini impurity.
-For a given dataset, this frontier can be pushed by a careful choice of the splitting criterion (Theorem \ref{thm:pdim-split-prune}).
-We defer these examinations and further experiments to the appendix.
+For a given dataset, this frontier can be pushed by a careful choice of the splitting criterion.

+We further study the effect of varying $\alpha$ (for fixed $\beta=1$) and $\beta$ (for fixed $\alpha=1.5$) on the explainability-accuracy trade-off.
+We fix $\eta=0.01$, and obtain the plot by varying the amount of pruning by changing the complexity parameter $\tilde{\alpha}$ in min-cost complexity pruning.
+We perform this study for Iris and Wine datasets in Figure \ref{fig:frontier}.
+We observe that for a given accuracy, the best (smallest size) explanation could be obtained for different different splitting criteria (corresponding to settings of $\alpha,\beta$).
+In particular, different criteria can dominate in different regimes of size and $\eta$.
+Therefore, simultaneously tuning splitting criterion and pruning as in Theorem \ref{thm:pdim-split-prune} is well-motivated.